RamiKrispin/awesome-ds-setting/README.md

 💡 **A pro tip** 👉🏼 avoid dropping a cup of ☕️ on your machine 🤦🏻‍♂️

-That includes installing programming languages such as R, Julia, and Python and their supporting IDEs RStudio and VScode.
-In addition, set the terminal, git, and install supporting tools such as iTerm2, oh-my-zsh, Docker, etc.
+That includes installing programming languages such as Python 🐍 and R. In addition, setting up the terminal, git, and install supporting tools such as iTerm2, oh-my-zsh, Docker 🐳, etc.

+**Last Update:** January 1st, 2025

-**Update:** This setting is up-to-date with macOS Ventura.
+**Update:** This setting is up-to-date with [macOS Sequoia](https://www.apple.com/macos/macos-sequoia/) ❤️.
 However, most of the tools in this document should be OS agnostic (e.g., Windows, Linux, etc.) with some minor modifications.

 This document covers the following:
 - [Setting Git and SSH](https://github.com/RamiKrispin/awesome-ds-setting/blob/main/README.md#setting-git-and-ssh)